ccp5UK/dl-poly/documentation/source/UserManual/DPD/intro.rst

 :math:`r_{c}` is a cutoff radius and :math:`A_{ij}` is the interaction strength (that may be the same for all particle pairs or may be different for different particle types).
-The cutoff radius is ralated to the length scale for the particles (this can also cary for different particles and pairs).
+The cutoff radius is ralated to the length scale for the particles (this can also carry for different particles and pairs).

 Equation :eq:`DPDU_eq` gives rise to a repulsive force of the
 form: